 The temporal sequence of Orwell’s book would start like this:

-1984 by George Orwell is a dystopian novel whose plot occurs hypothetically in Oceania, a country that is submersed in a totalitarian state that keeps its citizens under control, including their deepest thoughts, in order to maintain absolute social order.
+George Orwell’s 1984 is a dystopian novel whose plot occurs hypothetically in Oceania, a country submerged in a totalitarian state that keeps its citizens under control, including their deepest thoughts, to maintain social order.

 This allegedly futuristic world of 1984 would, in fact, be demarcated by the clashes between three superpowers in a permanent state of war: Oceania itself, a nebulous Eurasia, and East Asia.

 Oceania, made up of all the English-speaking regions on the planet, would be governed by the Party, an oligarchic group in the usual British style.
-This would be constituted by an Interior Party, which would govern on a day-to-day basis, backed by two percent of the population.
+This would consist of the Inner Party, which would govern on a day-to-day basis, backed by two percent of the population.

 The remaining eighty-five percent would be the same, in contemporary terms, as the proletariat.
 According to the Party, these people would be considered as lacking the intellectual capacity to organize an effective society.

 And thus, the Party would keep all citizens under permanent surveillance.
 The Party can even incarcerate or disappear whoever shows the slightest nonconformity.

 At the head of the totalitarian Party, I insist, we would find the figure of Big Brother, whose face would appear obsessively over and over again in every public sign and coin.

 In this way, the entirety of Oceania’s citizens would be forced to love and offer their unconditional loyalty in perpetuity to Big Brother.

 From another angle, the protagonist in Orwell’s novel is Winston Smith, a member of the Outer Party, who works for the Ministry of Truth and rewrites articles to fit the ideology and image that the Party wants to project.